New residents of Canada and Fair PharmaCare

 Be sure that your affidavit:

-- Is submitted for the correct tax year
+• Is submitted for the correct tax year

-- Declares income for you and your spouse, if applicable
+• Declares income for you and your spouse, if applicable

-- Is notarized or witnessed by a Commissioner for Taking Affidavits at a Service BC office
+• Is notarized, or witnessed by a Commissioner for Taking Affidavits at a Service BC office

-Your Fair PharmaCare coverage will start as soon as we receive and process your registration, but coverage is temporary until we can verify your income.
-You will have a limited time (approximately 60 days) to provide HIBC with documents verifying your income.
+Your Fair PharmaCare coverage will start as soon as we process your registration, but coverage is temporary until we can verify your income.
+You will have a limited time (approximately 60 days) to provide us with documents verifying your income.
 If you do not provide the documents within that time, your temporary coverage will expire, and your deductible will be set to a maximum value of $10,000.

 Medical Services Plan (MSP)